f5devcentral/f5-digital-customer-engagement-center/docs/development/codespaces.rst

 Pushing your branch to the project will spawn a new notification on the repo for a Compare and Pull.
 Ensure you are creating a pull request only from your branch, as others might be in approval.

 .. note:: When you commit your branch to the repo, you can link pull requests to issues.
-This will clean up your issue when the PR is closed on main. pull-to-issue-link_
+This will clean up your issue when the PR is closed on main. `pull to issue link`_

 |image10|